kunal394/generic-scanner/README.md

 ./run.sh wapiti {target_website}
 ```

 Call syntax can be customized as per the user's needs in the run.sh file.
-Also the target website can be set using the <code>ip</code> variable in the run.sh file if the user needs to scan a particular website repeatedly and in that case there is no need to specify the website along with the command.
+Also the target website can be set using the `ip` variable in the run.sh file if the user needs to scan a particular website repeatedly and in that case there is no need to specify the website along with the command.
 For example a command like ```./run.sh wapiti``` would suffice to run wapiti in the latter case.

 # TODO